 We’d like to use the parseonly option for syntax checking while checking in, however as we use custom types we can’t currently use it.

-#2 Updated by James Turnbull over 5 years ago
+#2 Updated by James Turnbull almost 6 years ago

 - Status changed from Needs More Information to Accepted

 puppet —parseonly —debug —trace manifests/munin.pp 06:19:33 < duritong> err: Could not parse for environment development: Unknown function

 #3 Updated by Peter Meier almost 6 years ago